 April is all about growth in the classroom, on the playground, and at the lunch table! 🌎🥛With 13 essential nutrients, Prairie Farms Milk supports strong bones, sharp minds, and healthy futures for every student! ✨💪

 Hashtags: #GrowingWithPrairieFarms #SchoolFuel #PrairieFarmsHealthy #MilkMatters

 Version 2:

-Stronger every season! 🌼 With protein, calcium, and Vitamin B12, Prairie Farms Milk fuels students for spring growth helping them stay active, energized, and ready for new adventures! 🥛💚
+Stronger every season! 🌼 With protein, calcium, and Vitamin B12, Prairie Farms Milk fuels students for spring growth, helping them stay active, energized, and ready for new adventures! 🥛💚

 Hashtags: #SpringStrong #SchoolMilk #PrairieFarms #MilkForTheWin